sophiahorigan/website/index.md

 author_profile: true
 header:
  image: "/assets/images/fieldcomp.png"
- caption: "*When modeling and fieldwork combine*"
+ caption: "*When modeling meets fieldwork*"
 ---

 My name is Sophia Horigan and I am a PhD Candidate at the University of Chicago studying infectious disease dynamics in the Department of Ecology and Evolution.